blurredhour/tower/wizard tower/Understanding Analysis - Stephen Abbott.md

 ## 1.2

-A set is any collection of objects
+A *set* is any collection of objects.These objects are referred to as the *elements of a set*.